skepticatgit/azureshell/dockernextcloud/README.md

 sudo docker ps -a
 ```
 Open browser on your client machine and you should be able to see nginx welcome page via
-1. VM IP addresses
+1. VM IP address (from "Public IP address" setting in Azure Portal)
 2. Custom DNS prefix name as in **dnsPrefix.azureRegion**.cloudapp.azure.com, where **dnsPrefix** is your chosen unique VM name and **azureRegion** is the location you have chosen to deploy it to
-3. www.yoursitename.com - the final check for your GoDaddy hosted domain name to resolve to the IP address name of your VM on Azure
+3. www.<yoursite>.com - the final check for your GoDaddy hosted domain name to resolve to the IP address name of your VM on Azure

 Let's clean up nginx container if your test above was successful
 ```